acrolinx/acrolinx-coding-guidance/topics/test-sidebar.md

 In this section you can:

 * See if the Acrolinx Integration has connected to the Sidebar.
-* Check and see the extracted text in raw format (only if checkbox is switched on).
+* Check and see the extracted text in raw format (only if the checkbox is switched on).
 * Select text inside the text field and a JSON for selection and replacement is generated.
 * Send the command for select or replace to the integration.